jackdesert/semantic-sass-swatch/README.md

 -------

 * Improve space invaders joke
-* CRLF if windows; else LF is fine
-* Make sure download link is removed before each addition
 * Eat our own dogfood
 * Rearrange Q&A so that Q/A is a different color/saturation/shade
   instead of having the "Q" and "A", because the "Q" and "A" look